railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 	Each user has access to many menu items throughout all of the available menu hierarchy.
 But in general an employee uses only a small part of the system's functions.

 	So you can define shortcuts for the most-used menus.
 These shortcuts are personal for each user.
-To create a new shortcut open the select menu and click on the Add link to the right of shortcuts.
+To create a new shortcut open the select menu and click on the :guilabel:`Add` link to the right of :guilabel:`Shortcuts`.

-	To change or replace a link click on the Shortcuts link.
+	To change or replace a link click on the :guilabel:`Shortcuts` link.
 Open ERP then opens a list of editable shortcuts.

 The following sections present an overview of the main functions of Open ERP.
 Some areas are covered in more detail in the following chapters of this book and you'll find many other functions available in the optional modules.
 Functions are presented in the order that they appear on the main menu.

 Partners
 ---------

 To familiarize yourself with Open ERP's interface, you'll start work with information about partners.
-Clicking  *Partners > Partners*  brings up a list of partners that were automatically loaded when you created the database with  *Load Demonstration Data*  checked.
+Clicking :menuselection:`Partners --> Partners` brings up a list of partners that were automatically loaded when you created the database with :guilabel:`Load Demonstration Data` checked.

 .. index::
   single: Partner; Search Partners